Barbados – Our Story

 Her Excellency The Most Honourable

-Dame Sandra Mason, FB, GCMG, DA, QC, LLD
+Dame Sandra Mason, FB, GCMG, DA, SC, LLD

 Barbados has the third oldest parliament